Irishmun/httpstatusresponses/README.md

 To add this library manually, download the jar from the <a href="https://github.com/Irishmun/httpstatusresponses/releases">releases</a> page and add it to the library folder of your project

 -->

+# roadmap

+-Add jersey return methods
+-Add maven and gradle dependency to negate the need to download and add it manually